pederbl/create-apollo-couchbase-server/README.md

 # Create Apollo On The Couch Server

 The easiest way to get started with Apollo On The Couch is by using `create-apollo-couchbase-server`.
-This CLI tool enables you to quickly start building a new Next.js application, with everything set up for you.
-You can create a new app using the default Next.js template, or by using one of the [official Next.js examples](https://github.com/vercel/next.js/tree/canary/examples).
+This CLI tool enables you to quickly start building a new Apollo On The Couch application, with everything set up for you.
 To get started, use the following command:

 ### Interactive